MatteoIorio11/ghapp-deployer-aws/README.md

   <section>
     <h2> Update the code of your function </h2>
     <p>
-      If you want to update function, just go to the 'Actions' and run the 'update.yml' and your code function will be updated.
+      Every time a pushed is done, the action automatically runs the "update.yml".
+In this way your Function will always be updated.
     </p>
   </section>
   </main>